Sonali-04-Dutta/cinecircle/README.md

 ## 📧 Support

-If you have any questions or run into issues, please open an issue on GitHub or contact [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or run into issues, please open an issue on GitHub or contact Mail to : (cinecircle.co2026@gmail.com).

 ---